enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 }
 ```

-The same author of this challenge has written an amazing post explaining how to perform self-debugging technique in order to avoid tampering with the native code.
-The `anti_debug` function exploits the fact that only one debugger can attach to a process at any one time.
-To investigate how this works deeper, please take a peek at the references.
-I will not re-explain the same here.
+The same author of this challenge has written an amazing post explaining how to perform the self-debugging technique.
+This exploits the fact that only one debugger can attach to a process at any one time.
+To investigate how this works deeper, please take a peek at the references cause I will not re-explain the same here.

 Effectively, if we run the application with a debugger attached to it then we can see two threads are launched and the application crashes.
 ```bash